-As discussed in my last blog, We’re the wealthiest we’ve ever been… but who is ‘we’?, Americans are the wealthiest they have ever been as a result of a surging stock market.
+As discussed in, We’re the wealthiest we’ve ever been… but who is ‘we’?, Americans are the wealthiest they have ever been as a result of a surging stock market.
 But this new wealth does not drive consumer spending much since the wealth is unevenly distributed.
 It turns out that 94% of stocks are owned by America’s wealthiest 10% of citizens.
 This matters because spending across income groups is uneven, as the middle class spends a much bigger percentage of their overall income than the wealthy.

 The main driver of the U.S. economy is consumption.
 Therefore, an important question to ask is, going forward, what would cause the average American to spend more?
 Well, there are two options – one is for people to borrow more (which is not ideal) and the other is for them to see their incomes rise.
 And there lies the rub, U.S. wages haven’t risen much since the 1990s once you adjust for inflation.

 An easier way to look at this is to split the economy into three main building blocks:

 2) Tools we use to build stuff (Capital)

 People, or to be more specific, labor, has been losing share in the ‘economic pie’ of the United States since the 1970s, as the below chart shows.
 A driver of this has been globalization as the market for customers and labor transcends borders.
 This is great news for consumers and business owners; not such great news for U.S. manufacturing employees.
 Not surprisingly, U.S. corporate profits are now 10% of Gross Domestic Income vs. 5% in 1985.

 Before I get a roll of the eyes because no doubt this topic of “profits vs. labor” has become politicized, below is a chart illustrating the loss of labor’s share of their respective pies around the developed world since 1970.
 This is a global phenomenon, not a Democrat vs. Republican thing.